March 8, 2019 6 min read

 Opinions expressed by Entrepreneur contributors are their own.

 There was a time when knowing how to program was for the geekiest of geeks.
 That’s not exactly the case today.
-As most entrepreneurs, freelancers and marketers will tell you, how to program can help you succeed.
+As most entrepreneurs, freelancers and marketers will tell you, learning how to program can help you succeed.
 Over the past year, I’ve been learning to code.
 It’s helped me to become a much better entrepreneur: I can dive in, for instance, when my team needs to fix a few bugs on the site.

 You don’t even need to shell out a ton of money or put yourself in debt to learn how to code, either.
 These 12 places offer coding courses for free: